AbdTron/StackExpConViz/README.md

   - **Postfix to Infix**
   - **Infix to Prefix**
   - **Infix to Postfix**
+- Additional functionalities:
-  - **String Reversal**
+  - **String Reversal** using Stack in the console.
-  - **Bracket Balancing**
+  - **Bracket Balancing** to check expression validity.
+  - The expression input field actively validates syntax in real time.
+  - Expressions can be entered with or without spaces.
+  - A collection of example expressions is available for quick demonstrations.
+  - The **Info Tab** provides an explanation of the algorithms used for conversion.
 - Visual representation of stack operations for improved understanding.
 - Step-by-step conversion process with notifications explaining each action.
-- Auto-conversion feature for faster demonstration.
+- **Auto-conversion feature** for faster demonstrations.
-- Reverse an inputed String using Stack on Console.
-- Check if the brackets in an expression are balanced or not.
+- Auto conversion speed can be animated as desired.

 ## Installation
 1. Clone the repository: